-When traveling east along the Maine coast, those who pay attention to such things may suddenly find they're heading almost due north around Rockland.
-The culprit behind this geographic quirk is Penobscot Bay, a sizable bite out of the coast that forces a lengthy northerly detour to cross the head of the bay where the Penobscot River flows in at Bucksport.
+Let’s say you’re traveling east on the Maine coast along Route 1, and you’re the sort of person who travels with one eye on the compass or GPS heading.
+Somewhere around Rockland, you suddenly notice something strange: You’re pointed almost due north.
+Huh?
+Yet it’s true.
+The culprit behind this geographic quirk is Penobscot Bay, a sizable bite out of the coast that forces drivers to take a lengthy northerly detour in order to cross the head of the bay, where the Penobscot River flows into it at Bucksport.

-You'll find some of Maine’s most distinctive coastal scenery in this region, which is dotted with broad offshore islands and high hills rising above the mainland shores.
-Though the mouth of Penobscot Bay is occupied by two large islands, its waters still churn when the winds and tides are right.
+Fear not; you’ll find some of Maine’s most distinctive coastal scenery in this little region, which is dotted with offshore islands and hills rising above the shore.
+Although the mouth of Penobscot Bay is occupied by two large islands, its waters still churn when the winds and tides are right.

 Thanks to both its natural beauty and architectural cuteness, the bay’s western shore sees a steady stream of tourist traffic in summer, especially along the stretch of U.S. Route 1 passing through artsy Rockland and affluent Camden.
 You’ll need a small miracle to find a weekend bed without a reservation in summer or early fall.
 Nevertheless, this is a great area if you want to get a taste of the real Maine coast.
 Services for travelers are everywhere.